-A group of top Canadian tour operators and travel agents – all specialists in group tours and responsible for making the travel arrangements for a diverse range of large groups – have been visiting the island of Ireland this week.
+A group of top Canadian tour operators and travel agents – all specialists in group tours and responsible for making the travel arrangements for a diverse range of large groups – has been visiting the island of Ireland.
 They were here as guests of Tourism Ireland, Fáilte Ireland and Tourism NI.

-The Canadians attended a ‘Canadian Expo’ B2B workshop in Galway, where they met with Irish tourism enterprises to negotiate for their 2017 programmes.
+The Canadians attended a ‘Canadian Expo’ B2B workshop in Cavan – organised by Fáilte Ireland – where they met with Irish tourism enterprises to negotiate for their 2018 programmes.
 They also undertook an action-packed fact-finding visit – taking in places like Titanic Belfast, the Giant's Causeway, Glenveagh Castle, Lissadell House and Gardens, Carlingford Design House, Listoke Distillery & Gin School and Malahide Castle.